mle95/moonshot/README.md

 ## Project name
 Moonshot

 ## Project members
 Minh Le, Vinuk Ranaweera, Tea Nurcellari, Yauheni Patapau, Khanh Huang

 ## Description:
 This is the final project for CSc 322 which is an online food delivery application.
+This framework offers a comprehensive front-end and back-end with the relational database MySQL built in.
+We also used javascript and css to enhance the front-end user interface.
+We also utilized other technologies that you can see in our GitHub repository.

 ## How to run the project:

 (For Ubuntu/ Linux):